Monday, 5 October 2020

 1. The Last Lager Waltz

-To kick off the tracklist whinge, why would you put something with the word 'last' in it first?
-Didn't even make sense when I thought it was the start of the second side, even less as the opening track.
-I wish Andrew Denton had tackled big topics like this when interviewed Kevin Bloody Wilson.
-Track whinge listings aside, it's a good old fashioned comedy romp, with nothing more offensive than him stumbling back from the toilet with his dong out.
-Maybe that's why they put it first.
+This is what I'm talking about with the tracklist, why would you put something with the word 'last' in it as the opening track?
+Didn't even make sense when I thought it was the start of the second side, and these are the topics I wish Andrew Denton had tackled when he interviewed Mr. Bloody Wilson.

-Look, you're not supposed to laugh at the misfortune of the Mayor of Hiroshima and there's a term used for indigenous Australians that would have you wiped out at warp speed now but we're not reviewing Nanette, there's going to be some blood spilt.
-Besides, if you take nothing else from this album, consider the opening line and how it still applies today - "I’ve come to the conclusion, ‘cos I get around a bit, that half of what you read is bull and the other half’s all shit".
+Look, you're not supposed to laugh at the misfortune of the Mayor of Hiroshima and there's a term used for indigenous Australians that would have you wiped out at warp speed now but this isn't a review of Nanette, some blood will be spilt.
+If you take nothing else from this album, consider the opening line "I've come to the conclusion, 'cos I get around a bit, that half of what you read is bull and the other half's all shit", and how it remains valid today.

-Otherwise, stay for Bob Hawke offering Malcolm Fraser two fingers up his arse after “Labor shit on Liberals with such a massive win" and the all-time great suggestion that Pope John Paul II should have called the guy who shot him a "dirty rotten cunt."
+Otherwise, stay for Bob Hawke offering Malcolm Fraser two fingers up his arse after “Labor shit on Liberals" and the all-time great suggestion that Pope John Paul II should have called the guy who shot him a "dirty rotten cunt."

 3. Kev's Courtin' Song

-Where Kev stuffs up the ancient art of cracking on, opening the door for every Australian male in licensed premises to ask women one of the following questions:
+Where Kev stuffs up the ancient art of cracking on, promoting rampant sexual harassment by opening the door for every Australian male in licensed premises to ask women one of the following questions:

 • Do you fuck on first dates?